MartinStenzig/teched-2021/README.md

 6. Add the [Rest Test Script](./test/example-service.http)
     - At this point you developed the basic service that works locally and can be deployed, but is not functioning in the cloud yet.
 7. Added some [custom handlers](./srv/handlers/example.js) and some [supporting functions](./srv/handlers/supportfunctions.js) to allow for the storage and read of spatial data in a HANA environment.
-8. To expose the service as REST GeoJSON service we create a file with the name [server.js](./srv/server.js) in the srv directory (must be in this directory).
-The content in this file allows for the addition of an express server endpoint during the bootstrap process.
-This functionality also converts the OData response to GeoJSON.
+8. To expose the service as REST GeoJSON service we create a second service called GeoJSON with the following [service defintion](./srv/geojson.cds) and [implementation](./srv/handlers/geojson.js)
+    - The implementation does some conversion specific to HANA databases as well as to GeoJSON.
-    - You can now access the service via the following URL: [host]/geojson
+    - You can now access the service via the following URL: [host]/geojson/RealtimeLocations
+    - Find more details on the approach in this [SAP Community blog post](https://blogs.sap.com/?p=1404810?source=email-global-notification-bp-new-in-tag-followed)
 9. To remove CORS restriction you can add an app router
   - see files in directory /approuter
   - make the following changes in the mta.yaml file